The Dangers of Fluoride

 While its connection to the thyroid is relatively widely known, not as many people are familiar with how fluoride can affect the brain.
 Since 2006, fluoride has officially been categorized as a developmental neurotoxin, with multiple studies linking it to poor cognitive performance and low IQ.

-Studies have indicated that fluoride ingested by the mother can cross the placental barrier and the blood-brain barrier to affect the baby's cognitive function development.
-Green et al. (2019) found that prenatal exposure to excessive fluoride was associated with children’s lower IQ scores.
-Additionally, a cross-sectional study in India showed that children’s IQ was affected by fluoride exposure via the mother's drinking water and diet during pregnancy.
+Studies have indicated that fluoride ingested by the mother (usually through fluoride toothpaste or water fluoridation) can cross the placental and blood-brain barriers to affect the baby's cognitive function development.
+Green et al. (2019) found that excessive prenatal exposure was associated with children's lower IQ scores.
+Additionally, a cross-sectional study in India showed that children's IQ was affected by fluoride exposure via the mother's drinking water and diet during pregnancy.

 An analysis of more than 20 separate studies suggested the IQ points were an average of seven points lower in children exposed to highly fluoridated water.

 The relationship between fluoride and the skeletal system is less clear than the two we have already mentioned.
-Evidence suggests that the best solution when it comes to fluoride and bones is a happy medium.
+Evidence suggests that a happy medium is the best solution.
 One study conducted on multiple different Chinese populations found that bone fractures occurred more often with higher levels of fluoride.
-Overexposure to fluoride can also lead to skeletal fluorosis, a condition in which the bones become hard and thick, resulting in stiffness, joint pain, and difficulty moving.
+Overexposure can also lead to skeletal fluorosis, a condition in which the bones become hard and thick, resulting in stiffness, joint pain, and difficulty moving.

-According to the Agency for Toxic Substances and Disease Registry (1993), certain groups of the population may be particularly vulnerable to fluoride's toxic effects.
-These groups would include the elderly, the diabetics, and those with poor kidney function.
+According to the Agency for Toxic Substances and Disease Registry (1993), certain populations may be particularly vulnerable to fluoride's toxic effects.
+If true, these groups would include the elderly, the diabetics, and those with poor kidney function.

-All this to say, fluoride might not be the power-house ingredient we once thought it was.
+All this to say, fluoride might not be the powerhouse ingredient we once believed it to be.

 Fluoride Alternatives?

-The good news is if you are dedicated to a clean, more natural lifestyle, odds are good that you are already avoiding multiple common sources where fluoride is found (such pre-packaged food and drinks and conventional dental products).
+The good news is if you are dedicated to a clean, more natural lifestyle, the odds are good that you are already avoiding multiple common fluoride sources (such as pre-packaged food and drinks and conventional dental products).

-The truth is that there are many ways for you to protect, strengthen, and even remineralize your teeth without resorting to potentially toxic ingredients like fluoride.
+The truth is that there are many ways for you to protect, strengthen, and even remineralize your teeth without resorting to potentially toxic ingredients like this one.
 First, be aware of how much your lifestyle and diet affect your health.
-The modern diet is highly processed and full of sugars, preservatives, and synthetic ingredients.
+Modern diets are highly processed and contain sugars, preservatives, and synthetic ingredients.
 Opting for a diet of whole foods, healthy fats, and vitamins and minerals will help your body do what it was made to do.
-Avoid any pre-packaged or convenience foods as these are often a source of unwanted fluoride.
+Avoid any pre-packaged or convenience foods, as these are often a source of unwanted fluoride.

 Secondly, upgrade your dental routine.
-Switch out your old toothpaste and mouthwash for clean, non-toxic formulas that will provide you with all the benefits of conventional dental care without the harmful side effects.
-Making this change may seem daunting, but it is surprisingly easy and doesn’t have to break the budget.
+Switch out your old toothpaste and mouthwash for clean, non-toxic formulas that will provide you with all the benefits of conventional dental care without harmful side effects.
+This change may seem daunting, but it is surprisingly easy and doesn't have to break the budget.
 In fact, did you know that you can make your own toothpaste at home?

-If DIY isn’t quite your style, there are some great fluoride-free products available for purchase.
-In addition to being fluoride and glycerin-free, Wellnesse Whitening Toothpaste works to reverse existing damage by strengthening and remineralizing the teeth.
-Instead of flouride and harsh whitening compounds, Wellnesse uses all natural green tea and a biocompatible mineral called hydroxyapatite, which is the same material your teeth are made of.
+If DIY isn't quite your style, there are some great fluoride-free products available for purchase.
+In addition to being fluoride and glycerin-free, our Whitening Toothpaste works to reverse existing damage by strengthening and remineralizing the teeth.
+Instead of fluoride and harsh whitening compounds, we use all-natural green tea and a biocompatible mineral called hydroxyapatite, a naturally-occurring mineral in the teeth!
 Hydroxyapatite helps stimulate growth in your teeth (called remineralization) and can help your body repair existing cavities and avoid new ones.
+(If you're not a fan of mint, our Strawberry Toothpaste contains all the same powerful ingredients but with a fruity twist!)

-With powerhouse ingredients like aloe vera to whiten, green tea to fight bacteria and prevent tooth decay, and hydroxyapatite to restore enamel, the Wellnesse all-natural toothpaste packs a punch unlike any other.
+With powerhouse ingredients like aloe vera to whiten, green tea to fight bacteria and prevent tooth decay, and hydroxyapatite to restore enamel, our all-natural toothpaste formulas pack a punch unlike any other.
 So go check it out!
 Your smile will thank you.

 Resources